Specialist Retinal Vein Occlusion Treatment

 Retinal vein occlusion (RVO) is a common vascular disorder of the retina that can lead to vision loss.
 It occurs when a retinal vein becomes blocked, leading to haemorrhages and fluid leakage in the retina.
-Our treatment options for RVO include:

 What our patients say